farujifaruji-stack/Technical-support-portfolio/API Debugging Workflow/create-user/503 - Service Unavailable/troubleshooting-create-user-409.md

 Look up in the DB and check if there is any new customers that were added to the DB in the time frame of the issue.
 Compare how much new users were added compared to similar hours and days in the past.

 5. Created a Jira ticket to document the issue, evidence, investigation, and resolution.
-No escalation to the development team was needed because the issue was caused by an incomplete request headers.
+No escalation to the development team was needed because the issue was caused by a missing Authorization header.

-6. Added Authorization: Bearer wf_api_2026_7f8a9c2d_debugkey to the Headers of the API request.
+6. Added `Authorization: Bearer {{apiToken}}` to the API request headers.

-7. No need to resend the request.
-Create a Jira to add a clear message for the user.
+7. Sent a corrected test request and verified that the API returned `201 Created`.
+Failed requests did not need to be reprocessed because no user record was created.

-8. Left a comment in the Jira about the fix and close the Jira.
+8. Added a resolution comment to the Jira ticket and moved it to the resolved status.